 The current website – actually a work in progress – presents in a scientifically complete fashion the elaborations and studies carried out for characterizing the landscape of Samarkand/Middle Zeravshan Valley, supplying the scholarly community with an elaborate tool of unprecedented precision.
 We will continue updating the website, branching from the OrientGIS project, not only with new layers but also through galleries of images and other data useful for the reconstruction of settlement patterns, geomorphological changes and differing soil exploitation patterns through time.

-The UIAP “Samarkand and Its Territory” is directed by Simone Mantellini of the Alma Mater Studiorum-University of Bologna, with the coordination of Antonio Curci, jointly with Samaritdin Suyunov of the Samarkand Institute of Archaeology – SIA, National Center of Archaeology, Uzbek Academy of Sciences.
+The UIAP “Samarkand and Its Territory” is directed by Simone Mantellini of the Alma Mater Studiorum-University of Bologna, jointly with Samaritdin Suyunov of the Samarkand Institute of Archaeology – SIA, National Center of Archaeology, Uzbek Academy of Sciences.
 Archival holdings of the expeditions at Samarkand have been the basis for the project and have been georeferenced by the UIAP team.
 Archive data and literature have been scanned and edited inside the SIA by Timur Ochilov, Margarita Kondrikova, and Zamira Koraeva.

 Materials of the site of Koytepa have been kindly provided by Bruno Genito, Department of Asian, African and Mediterranean Studies, University of Naples L’Orientale.